giampaolo/pyftpdlib/docs/tutorial.rst

 .. contents:: Table of Contents

 Below is a set of example scripts showing some of the possible customizations that can be done with pyftpdlib.
-Some of them are included in `demo
+Some of them are included in the `demo
 <https://github.com/giampaolo/pyftpdlib/blob/master/demo/>`__ directory.

 A base FTP server